Coral Reef Ecosystem Pressures and Technological Advancements

 Future Prospects

 The integration of advanced satellite technology, such as Pléiades Neo, offers transformative capabilities for monitoring and managing critical habitats, particularly in remote and dynamically changing environments.
-As technology evolves, the potential for even higher resolution and more frequent monitoring will further enhance our ability to address environmental challenges.
+As technology evolves, the potential for even higher resolution and more frequent monitoring will further enhance the ability to address environmental challenges.
 Continued advancements in satellite imagery will play a crucial role in supporting conservation efforts, improving ecological balance, and ensuring the health of vital marine ecosystems worldwide.